-In terms of categorization, all 29 mandals are safe with stage development <70%.
+In terms of categorization, all 29 mandals are safe with stag of development <70%.
 Major issues identified are high fluoride concentration (>1.5 mg/L) occur in 18% & 17% of the samples during pre and post monsoon seasons, high concentration of EC (> 3000 micro-seimens/cm) in 25% & 14% of the area during pre and post monsoon seasons, deeper water levels (> 20 m bgl) in 18% of the area during pre monsoon seasons and low yield in most of the area.
 High nitrate concentration(>45mg/L) is observed in 55% of samples in pre monsoon season.
 High Uranium content >0.03mg/L is observed in 14% of the area in pre monsoon.
 Other issues identified are water marketing, change in cropping pattern etc.

 The management strategies mainly include both supply side and demand side.
 The supply side measure includes ongoing work under state Govt. sponsored NEERU-CHETTU programme where silt has been removed from existing tanks.
 This will contribute ground water by recharge.
-Under supply side measures construction of artificial recharge structures in 7 mandals (Banganapalle,Dhone, Sanjamala, Kolimigundla, Owk, Bethamcherla and Peapally) which include 66 CDs, 6 CDRS, 30 PT and 9 PTRS.
+Under supply side measures construction of artificial recharge structures in 7 mandals (Banganapalle, Dhone, Sanjamala, Kolimigundla, Owk, Bethamcherla and Peapally) which include 66 check dams, 6 check dams with recharge shafts, 30 percolation tanks and 9 percolation tank with recharge shafts.
 The expected volume to be recharged by these structure will be 3.031 MCM.